lostgrid/lostgrid-site/_docs/gs-controlling-cycle.md

 nav: "controlling-cycle"
 code-example: "true"
 type: "getting-started"
-description: "Every element gets a `float: left` and `margin-right: gutter` applied to it except the last element in the row and the last item in a container.
-Lost will automatically detect the last item in a row (based on the denominator you passed) and apply a `margin-right: 0` to it by default.
-To override this behavior and tell Lost to apply `margin-right: 0` to a specific iteration, simply pass a `cycle` param to your `lost-column` property.
-It's the second argument."
+description: "Every element gets a float: left; and margin-right: gutter; applied to it except the last element in the row and the last item in a container.
+Lost will automatically detect the last item in a row (based on the denominator you passed) and apply a margin-right: 0;, and float: right; to it by default.
+To override this behavior and tell Lost to apply margin-right: 0; and float: right; to a specific iteration, simply pass a cycle param to your lost-column property as the second argument."

 ---